CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 Daran is a member of the Order of the Gauntlet, an organization dedicated to protecting others from the wrongdoings of evildoers.
 The Order is committed to maintaining vigilance, upholding justice, and ensuring retribution against those who seek to oppress or harm the innocent.
 Although he no longer actively serves the Order, Daran keeps a watchful eye on Tuntin's happenings.
 He readily exchanges information with fellow adventurers, particularly those who embody these virtues.

-Daran expresses concern regarding the Redbrands and yearns for a group of adventurers to confront them.
-He believes it is time to challenge the Redbrands' leader, Glasstaff.
-Daran discloses to the characters that the Redbrands frequent the Sleeping Giant tap house but also reveals that their primary safe house is beneath Tresendar Manor on the town's eastern fringe.
+Daran expresses concern regarding the Lavender Lancers and yearns for a group of adventurers to confront them.
+He believes it is time to challenge the Lavender Lancers' leader, Glasstaff.
+Daran discloses to the characters that the Lavender Lancers frequent the Sleeping Giant tap house but also reveals that their primary safe house is beneath Tresendar Manor on the town's eastern fringe.

 **Quest: Old Owl Trouble.** Daran has learned through the stories of prospectors in the hills northeast of Tuntin that someone is excavating the ruins known as Old Owl Well.
 Even more disconcerting, several prospectors have reported being chased away by undead entities in the area.
 Daran urges the characters to visit the ruins, which are a couple of days' march to the northeast of Tuntin.
 Their task is to determine who is behind this activity and their intentions.
 Daran's concern lies with the ruins, an ancient watchtower of the Netheril magical empire, and the potential danger dormant within.
 If the party decides to pursue this quest, consult the "Old Owl Well" section for further details.

 #### Joining the Order of the Gauntlet

-For characters who engage with the Redbrands and explore Old Owl Well, Daran Edermath privately approaches certain members of the group, urging them to consider joining the Order of the Gauntlet.
+For characters who engage with the Lavender Lancers and explore Old Owl Well, Daran Edermath privately approaches certain members of the group, urging them to consider joining the Order of the Gauntlet.
 He targets those who align with the Order's values of honor and vigilance.
 If a character accepts, Daran bestows the title of Cheval upon them.

 ### Beastshield Coster